netpromotion/symfony-up/README.md

   #assets: # uncomment this line and lines below if your application requires symfony/asset
   #  version: '%assets.version%'
   #  version_format: '%%s?version=%%s'

+  # translator.fallbacks is used when the translation key for the current locale wasn't found
+  #translator: # uncomment this line and lines below if your application requires symfony/translation
+  #  fallbacks: '%locale%'

   # php_errors.log determines whether application logger is used instead of the PHP logger for logging PHP errors
   php_errors: